whiprandolph/bestseller/Part 1 - This Is Who We Really Are/03 - Healthy Cultures Share Three Core Spiritual Practices.md

 In South America, the Yuracares, Tchimanes and other cultures work to prevent the destruction of their forests in the TIPNIS region of Bolivia, where the government wants to allow illegal road development, monocrop farming, and deforestation.[xxx-counterpunch tipnis] In northern Asia, the Evenk, Nivkh, and other cultures work to stop destructive Russian oil and gas extraction activities.[xxx-cultural survival sakhalin island]

-Everywhere I looked, I noticed healthy cultures were standing in solidarity with the Earth, sometimes even putting their lives on the line to do so.
+Everywhere I looked, I noticed healthy nations were standing in solidarity with the Earth, sometimes even putting their lives on the line to do so.
 Eventually I understood this as the third core spiritual practice: _living in reciprocity_.
 This means I have a responsibility to give back to all the beings who give so much to me.
 This is not merely a nice idea; it is a core practice for individuals and groups who take responsibility for their neighbors, both human and nonhuman.

 In her book _Braiding Sweetgrass_, Robin Kimmerer noted how cultures of gratitude must incorporate reciprocity too, saying, "Each person, human or no, is bound to every other in a reciprocal relationship.
 Just as all beings have a duty to me, I have a duty to them."
 If I receive meat from an animal, I am bound to support the animal or its family.
 When I eat corn, I have a responsibility to take care of the soil it grows in.
 When I receive a river's gift of clear water, I am responsible for caring for the river.
 Kimmerer noted that learning and practicing these responsibilities is "an integral part of a human's education."[xxx-braiding sweetgrass|allegiance to gratitude]

-In other words, people of healthy cultures do not just avoid polluting the Earth; they actively support the nonhuman communities where they live.
+In other words, people of healthy nations do not just avoid polluting the Earth; they actively support the nonhuman communities where they live.

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #4<br/>Give from gratitude**</div>
 <div class="rev-act-body">Do something kind and no-strings-attached for someone who has done something kind for you, or for anybody who looks like they need help.
 Get creative with what you can offer, such as helping move heavy things, lifting someone's spirits when they're feeling down, or helping them find a job.
 Practice feeling gratitude for what they've given you, or if they're a stranger, practice feeling thankful for what other strangers have given you, and give from that place of gratitude.
 Do not give in exchange or to "pay them back" because this is not a trade.
 Savor the pleasure of giving to someone just for the joy of giving.</div></div>